-When it comes to translating any piece of communication or a message from one language to another, the call that needs to be taken between hiring an expert or getting it done by just about anybody (or opting for ‘machine’ translation) becomes easy when you ask yourself one simple question – just how much can you afford to pay.
-Simply because a badly rendered translation done by a ‘non-expert’ almost always ends-up costing more – burning an ugly hole in the pocket while also marring reputation and goodwill.
+When it comes to multilingual content marketing, the translation of any piece of communication or a message from one language to another becomes crucial.
+The decision between hiring an expert or getting it done by just about anybody (or opting for ‘machine’ translation) becomes easy when you ask yourself one simple question – just how much can you afford to pay.
+This is because a poorly rendered translation done by a ‘non-expert’ almost always ends up costing more – burning an ugly hole in the pocket while also marring reputation and goodwill.

 Translation plays a seminal role in helping businesses connect with their customers in the desired manner, and for communities and countries that speak different languages to understand and interact with each other, improve bilateral relations and even negotiate trade deals.
-Besides, translated texts help spread the world’s knowledge, wisdom, culture and beliefs.
+This is where an international content strategy comes into play.
+Translated texts help spread the world’s knowledge, wisdom, culture and beliefs.
 And for all their worth, translations appearing on signposts and packshots of imported products support tourism and promote global trade.

 Translation is the circulatory system of the world's literatures.